brodycj/cordova-sqlite-ext/README.md

 **IMPORTANT NOTES:**

 - Put the pre-populated database file in the `www` subdirectory.
-This should work well with using the Cordova CLI to support Android, iOS, and Windows "Universal" versions.
+This should work well with using the Cordova CLI.
 - The pre-populated database file name must match **exactly** the file name given in `openDatabase`.
 This plugin does *not* use an automatic extension.
 - The pre-populated database file is ignored if the database file with the same name already exists in your database file location.